stephan13360/systemd-services/teamspeak/README.md

 `"${@}"` passes all arguments that the script is run with to the binary, `"daemon=1"` runs teamspeak as a deamon with is just another fork we don't need or want and `"pid_file=$PID_FILE"` specifies the PID file we don't need.

 So reading the scripts tells us we just need to run the binary ts3server directly and we are done.
-The scripts also opens the teamspeak folder befor executing, so we will also do this with WorkingDirectory=.
+The scripts also opens the teamspeak directory befor executing, so we will also do this with WorkingDirectory=.

 When running the Teamspeak server you need to accept a license to continue.
 You can do this non interactively in different ways, I use the environment variable and add `Environment=TS3SERVER_LICENSE=accept` to the service.